Arora/arora/git_hooks/README.md

 They are managed using the [git-hooks tool](https://github.com/AaronDewes/git-hooks).

-To enable them run "git hooks --install"
+To enable them run "git hooks install"

 Some hooks to add:
 check for a license in the file commited